Welcome to the UConn Child Language Lab

 What We Do In The Lab

 But just how do children use their environmental input?
 And just what are those abilities and precursors to language learning?
-This is what we are studying at the UConn Child Language Lab.
-We study how kids develop in both speaking and understanding, but our focus is on language comprehension because early on, kids really seem to understand more than they can say and we want to give the kids every possible way to show what they know.
+This is what we study at the UConn Child Language Lab: how kids develop in both speaking and understanding.
+Our focus is on language comprehension because early on, kids really seem to understand more than they can say and we want to give the kids every possible way to show what they know.
 And as you look through the projects we’re involved in, you’ll see that very young children really understand a lot about language!

 How Do Children Learn Language?